lefthandedcoder/Scheduler/SchedulerApp/README.txt

 	Enter correct username and password in the login window and click login.
 	Note that language functionality for the login window is available for English, French, or Chinese.
 	Login attempts will be saved to login_activity.txt.
+	An alert will appear upon successful login to notify the user if there are any upcoming appointments.
+The user can then choose to view these appointments or to go to the main menu.
 B. Customers:
 	1. To view a list of customers, click on the Customers button in the navigation bar on the left.
 	2. To add a new customer, click on the Add button on the bottom right.